-The Cathedral of Nancy is the grand touch of the 18th century district which was completed by Duke Stanislas.
-This grand building is an interesting mixture of neo-classical and baroque styles, echoing the neighbouring Place Stanislas.
+The Cathedral of Nancy is part of the grand 18th century district which was completed by Duke Stanislas.
+The sanctuary is an interesting mixture of neo-classical and baroque styles, echoing the neighbouring Place Stanislas.

 Historic Overview of Nancy Cathedral